Talhah2005/Talhah2005/README.md

 ### 🔥 Motivation

 > “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House
-> I believe in writing clean, reusable, and well-documented code with a strong focus on UI/UX.
+> I believe in writing clean, reusable, and well‑documented code with a strong focus on UI/UX.

 ---